Billy Graham: Views on women

 In 1970, Graham stated that feminism was "an echo of our overall philosophy of permissiveness" and that women did not want to be "competitive juggernauts pitted against male chauvinists".
 He further stated that the role of wife, mother, and homemaker was the destiny of "real womanhood" according to the Judeo-Christian ethic.
-Graham's assertions, published in the Ladies' Home Journal, elicited letters of protest, and were offered as rebuttal to the establishment of "The New Feminism" section of the publication that had added following a sit-in protest at the Journal offices demanding female representation on the staff of the publication.
+Graham's assertions, published in the Ladies' Home Journal, elicited letters of protest, and were offered as rebuttal to the establishment of "The New Feminism" section of the publication that had been added following a sit-in protest at the Journal offices demanding female representation on the staff of the publication.

 Graham's daughter Bunny recounted her father denying her and her sisters higher education.
 As reported in The Washington Post:

 Bunny remembers being groomed for the life of wife, homemaker, and mother.
 "There was never an idea of a career for us", she said.
 "I wanted to go to nursing school – Wheaton had a five-year program – but Daddy said no. No reason, no explanation, just 'No.' It wasn't confrontational and he wasn't angry, but when he decided, that was the end of it."
 She added, "He has forgotten that.
 Mother has not."

 Graham's daughter Anne is a Christian minister, leading a Christian ministry organization known as AnGeL Ministries.

 Graham talked his future wife, Ruth, into abandoning her ambition to evangelize in Tibet in favor of staying in the United States to marry him – and that to do otherwise would be "to thwart God's obvious will".
 After Ruth agreed to marry him, Graham cited the Bible for claiming authority over her, saying, "then I'll do the leading and you do the following".
 According to her obituary, Ruth was active in Christian ministry after they married, often teaching Sunday School.
 Her obituary states that in addition to his two sons, all three of Graham's daughters would become Christian ministers as well.